pingidentity/pingidentity-devops-getting-started/docs/reference/config.md

 * [Customizing YAML files](yamlFiles.md)

-    In the stack-related directories for the deployment examples, you can find the YAML files used to configure the Docker stack deployment.
-The YAML files can contain startup configuration settings or references to startup configuration settings, such as environment variables, for the stack.
+    In the stack-related directories in the deployment examples, you can find the YAML files used to configure the Docker stack deployment.
+The YAML files contain startup configuration settings and to other configuration settings, such as environment variables, for the stack.

     You can try different configuration settings using these YAML files or use them as a baseline for creating your own.